veraiv/kanagram/README.md

     Navigate to the Swagger UI in your browser.
     Select an endpoint to expand its details.
     Enter the required parameters or request body.
-    Click "Try it out" to execute the request directly from the interface.
+    Click **"Try it out"** to execute the request directly from the interface.
     View the response, including status codes, headers, and body.

-Notes
-Swagger is automatically enabled when the application starts.
-No additional setup is required.

-## Whom should I contact
-Vera Voynovska

 ## Acknowledgments

 ### openapi-generator-cli